joshwcomeau/guppy/docs/understanding-package.json.md

 When installing dependencies with `npm install react`, you'll notice that the dependency in package.json has a caret prefix: `^16.4.0`.
 The caret means that it will pull the latest *minor version*.
 This means that if you reinstall dependencies a year from now, and the newest version is 16.7.5, it'll grab that version.
 But if there's been a major version bump to 17.0.0, it'll stick with the latest 16.x.x release.

 There are other symbols available corresponding to different ranges.
 The tilde will match the most recent minor version.
-For example, `~1.2.3` will match all 1.2.x versions but will skip 1.3.0. `>=` means any version more than or equal will satisfy.
+For example, `~1.2.3` will match all 1.2.x versions but will not select 1.3.0 or higher. `>=` means any version more than or equal will satisfy.
 There are many more ranges available.
 For further reading, please visit the [NPM docs](https://docs.npmjs.com/misc/semver#advanced-range-syntax).

+### NPM 5.x.x

+In version 5 and above, NPM introduced the `package-lock.json`.
+This will be generated for you by default every time a dependency is initially installed (`npm install <dependency>`) or `npm install` is run.
+The file describes the exact dependency tree that was generated, and ensures that any following installs will generate identical trees, regardless of any range symbols.